2023 Best Value Communication & Journalism Schools in Kentucky

 Read full report on Communication & Journalism at Bellarmine University

-Asbury University did quite well in this year’s ranking of the best value schools for communication and journalism students.
-It came in at #10 on the list.
-Located in the fringe town of Wilmore, Asbury is a private not-for-profit school with a small student population.
+Asbury University ranked #10 on this year’s Best Value Communication & Journalism Schools in Kentucky list.
+Located in the fringe town of Wilmore, Asbury is a private not-for-profit college with a small student population.

 In-state tuition fees for undergraduate students at Asbury are $32,652 per year.
 Communication & Journalism majors at Asbury take out an average of $27,000 in student loans while working on their egree.